I don't have an iOS or Android device - how do I get through setup?

 How do I clean the Tempest device?

 Under normal conditions, you should not need to clean your Tempest device.
 Rain and wind will keep it sufficiently clean.
 In some cases, you may notice foreign build-up in the wind gap where the ultra-sonic anemometer takes readings.
-In this case, we recommend removing any debris with a light spray form a hose.
+In this case, we recommend removing any debris with a light spray from a hose.
 You may also want to take the device indoors and use water from the kitchen or bathroom faucet at medium to high pressure.
 Do not use soap or anything but water.
 You may need to use a cloth on the top of the device to remove bird droppings and you may also want to wipe the exterior and between the radiation shield plates to remove anything the water does not.
 Do NOT use a cloth or abrasion of any kind in the wind gap area, which is coated with a super-hydrophobic material.

 What does the 'Share Publicly' setting entail?